CEOs, you’re in denial on cybersecurity

 “As we know, the CISOs report into the CIO, CRO (chief revenue officer) or CFO.
 And the CEO is the one who gets the information from the other stakeholders.
 In this survey, we were expecting a disconnect but not such a big one,” Kiryakova said.

-There’s also a massive disconnect when it comes to business planning with only 27 percent of CEOs indicating that cyber security was part of their plans compared to 69 per cent of CISO.
+There’s also a massive disconnect when it comes to business planning with only 27 percent of CEOs indicating that cyber security was part of their plans compared to 69 per cent of CISOs.

 “How is it that they don’t actually speak with each other?
 There’s definitely a lack of communication between the two.
 One-third [of CEOs] believe cyber security is an IT or operations issue.
 So they do not see it as a business priority and as a consequence, they don't [include] it as part of their business planning," she said.